wallarm/product-documentation/docs/latest/updating-migrating/older-versions/what-is-new.md

       * Log file directory: `/var/log/wallarm` → `/opt/wallarm/var/log/wallarm`.
       * Directory with files containing credentials for the Wallarm node to connect to the Cloud: `/etc/wallarm` → `/opt/wallarm/etc/wallarm`.
+      * The path to the `/usr/share` directory → `/opt/wallarm/usr/share`.

+          This introduces the new path to the [sample blocking page](../../admin-en/configuration-guides/configure-block-page-and-code.md), located at `/opt/wallarm/usr/share/nginx/html/wallarm_blocked.html`, and to the diagnostic script, found at `/opt/wallarm/usr/share/wallarm-common/collect-info.sh`.

+      * The `/etc/nginx/conf.d/wallarm.conf` file with the global Wallarm filtering node settings has been removed.

 The newly released product features are also supported by the cloud images of the new format.